enfff/employee-list/README.md

 # employees-list
 Useless WebApp developed for deliberate practice using the [MERN Stack](https://www.educative.io/edpresso/what-is-mern-stack)

 This app will let you add users in a database and show their location on a map.
 That's it.

+All users will have the same sad user icon due to space limitation in my database

 Most important libraries used:

 ``` json